The Magical Guide to Finding and Reading Bilingual E-books

 With these books, the entire page of foreign language text doesn’t have a corresponding full-page translation in English.
 Rather, the text is translated in small bites to encourage authentic reading.
 Following along is easy because the translations are generally sentence-long bits.
 If you’re struggling, just click and the translation appears above the passage.
 This works on a tablet, smartphone, e-reader or PC.

-Looking for a Particular Language?
-Here Are a Few Suggestions!
+Looking for a Particular E-book Language?
+Our Recommendations

 This e-book also allows readers to highlight passages, take notes and search the book.
 I actually have this book on my Kindle—and I love it.
 It’s impossible to dog-ear e-books, but believe me, this one has been read and enjoyed more than once.